enthal/midi-svg/README.md

-MIDI and SVG, oh my
+# MIDI and SVG, oh my

+A simple <b>proof of concept</b>, converting binary MIDI to SVG.

 by Tim James